jinningwang/ltbvis_lite/README.md

 After the program finished, your video is prepared in the same directory.

 ## Function
-The main function is `createvide`, which takes five parameters.
+The main function is `createvide`, which takes four parameters.

 ```
-createvideo(coords, visdata, map, video, plz)
+createvideo(coords, visdata, map, video)
 ```

 * `coords`: string, sites coordination csv file name.